 It is our suggestion that you be prepared to purchase two of each item.
-As an example, a student who would take a size in the first category would have a cost of \$78.00 (2 pants, 2 coats, 2 hats).
-Students in the 2nd category would have a cost of \$86.00.
+(2 pants, 2 coats, 2 hats).
 All uniforms will be labeled with the student's name for identification.
 Students who are in class with dirty uniforms, or forgotten uniforms will receive a lower daily grade than those who are prepared and in the proper uniform.

 We look forward to working with your son/daughter and helping to prepare them for the baking industry.
-If you have any questions, you may contact me, by phone at 610-921-7300 or by email ehilliard@rmctc.org.
+If you have any questions, you may contact me, by phone at 610-921-7300 or by email mrustum@rmctc.org